AidenP2P/test-app-aptitudex/PAYMASTER_INTEGRATION_SPECIFICATION.md

   reason?: string
 }

-// Utilitaires pour vérifier l'éligibilité export class PaymasterUtils {
+// Utilities for checking eligibility export class PaymasterUtils {
   /**
-   * Vérifier si une transaction est éligible pour le sponsoring */ static isEligibleForSponsoring(
+   * Check if a transaction is eligible for sponsoring */ static isEligibleForSponsoring(
     contractAddress: Address,